 Now that you know the ins and outs of the recipe, how do you feel about this cauliflower smoothie situation?
 If you’ve never tried adding cauliflower to your morning smoothie, there’s no reason to be afraid – since the flavor of cauliflower is so subtle, it easily gets masked by the flavor of the other ingredients, yet creates a silky smooth volume perfect for getting your smoothie fix without fruit.
 I’m a ginormous fan of fruit, but I can only eat a little of it before my stomach gets wonky, so my smoothies tend to be lower in fruit an higher in veggies these days.

-This smoothie bowl comes out plenty sweet with the coconut milk creamer, but if you prefer an even sweeter smoothie, feel free to add a teaspoon or two of pure maple syrup.
-If you’re proceeding with this recipe using unsweetened coconut milk, be sure to add some pure maple syrup or a medjool date or two for sweetness.
+This smoothie bowl comes out plenty sweet with the coconut milk and dates, but if you prefer an even sweeter smoothie, feel free to add a teaspoon or two of pure maple syrup.
 Also feel free to mix up the smoothie ingredients to your heart’s delight!
 The next time I make this mocha smoothie bowl, I plan to add about 1/4 of an avocado to it for an even silkier experience!

 Smoothie bowl toppings.
 YOU GUYS!
 I have to have the crunch on my smoothie bowls…it’s a definitely must.
-I added the Coconut Lovers Paleo Granola I showed you last week as a topper to this bowl, and lemmejustsay ohhhhmygeeeerd was that a good decision!
+I added the Coconut Lovers Paleo Granola I showed you last week as a topper to this bowl, and boy oh boy, was that a good decision!
 The sweet coconutty flavored crunch mixed with the smooth chocolatey coffee smoothie made for the most excellent combination.
 Might I suggest you marry the two?